-The high quality developmental curriculum includes both planned and free choice activities.
-It begins with the understanding of your children’s social, intellectual, and physical needs.
-We provide teacher directed instruction as well as the opportunity for the children to initiate their own learning activities within a supportive environment.
-Our goal is to prepare our children for academic learning by emphasizing decision making and problem solving skills.
-We also provide our students with a basic knowledge of Reform Judaism, its holidays, customs and traditions.
+Our high-quality developmental curriculum includes both planned and free-choice activities.
+Our child-centered curriculum begins with the understanding of your child’s social, intellectual, and physical needs.
+We provide teacher-directed instruction as well as the opportunity for children to initiate their own learning activities within a supportive, nurturing, and safe environment.
+Our goal is to prepare our children for academic learning by emphasizing decision making and problem-solving skills.
+We also provide our students with a basic knowledge of Reform Judaism and its holidays, customs, and traditions.
 We emphasize morals and values, kindness and caring, and being respectful of others.

-Areas of development include: language arts, music and movement activities, dramatic play, stories and finger-plays, development of gross and fine motor skills, sensory perception, nature awareness, and socialization.
+Areas of development include: language development, pre-reading and pre-writing skills, math and science, art, music and movement, dramatic play, stories and finger-plays, development of gross and fine motor skills, sensory perception, nature awareness, and social and emotional growth.

 There is an emphasis on STEAM education (Science, Technology, Engineering, Art, & Math).
 Through a centers-based approach, teachers are able to integrate curriculum so that students make connections and learning is meaningful.

 Our faculty meets and exceeds all county and state standards.
 Our lead teachers have as a minimum a Child Development Associate (CDA) degree or equivalent.
 Additionally, many of our assistant teachers hold a CDA as well.
 All staff members are required to complete course work in early childhood education.
 Staff members are certified in CPR and basic first aid for adults, children, and infants.
 Staff members are required to participate in several in-service training sessions throughout the school year which assures that our faculty continues to hone their skills and stay current in early childhood trends.